 Yum! is committed to addressing the climate crises by supporting a transition to a sustainable, low-carbon economy.
 Yum!'s first-ever Taskforce on Climate-related Financial Disclosures (TCFD) report analyzed our climate risks and opportunities globally.
 The TCFD report, conducted in collaboration with a third-party external partner, has been prepared according to recommendations from TCFD and builds on Yum!'s existing climate work such as Yum!'s science-based targets and CDP disclosures.
-View Yum!'s full TCFD report here-based targets and CDP disclosures.
-View Yum!'s full TCFD report here-based targets and CDP disclosures.
+View Yum!'s full TCFD report here.